mco-gh/mco.dev/content/post/gcslock.md

 categories = []
 tags = ["cloud", "golang"]
 date = "2017-01-05T21:24:58Z"
-title = "gcslock - Serializing Computations at Planet Scope"
+title = "gcslock - Cloud Scope Synchronization"
 +++

-# gcslock

 **gcslock** is a scalable, distributed mutex that can be used to serialize computations anywhere on the global internet.
-(Disclaimer: The author works for Google but this is not an official Google product.)

 ## What is this?